 Where transfers are made otherwise, it may be possible to vary the terms of the disposition within two years of death, so that the result is “read back” to the date of death, to allow the relief to apply.
 Most commonly, this will be through deeds of variation or appointments from discretionary Will trusts.

 Calculating the relief

 The value of the RNRB will, broadly, be the lower of a) the net value of the proportion of the deceased’s interest in the residential property (before deduction of exemptions and reliefs) which is closely inherited and b) the individual’s “residential enhancement” for the tax year of death (plus any amount brought forward from a predeceased spouse and as adjusted by the tapering provisions – see below for more detail).
-The residential enhancement will be £100,000 per person for the 2017/18 tax year, and will rise by £25,000 each year, reaching £175,000 in the 2020/21 tax year.
-Thereafter, the residential enhancement will rise in line with the Consumer Prices Index.
+The residential enhancement started at £100,000 per person for the 2017/18 tax year, and has risen by £25,000 each year, reaching £175,000 in the 2020/21 tax year.
+From now on, the residential enhancement will rise in line with the Consumer Prices Index.

 The amount of the person’s estate over and above any RNRB and standard nil-rate band to which they may be entitled will be charged at the normal rates that apply for inheritance tax.